onpointtech/agency-portal-v2/README.md

   ...
   ```
 __Inside the exports:__
-You should not find your component yet, you need to explicitly add it there.
+You should not find your component in the _exports_ yet, you need to explicitly add it there.
 Modify it to be like this

 from this
 ```